-- 1.1.
+- 5.1.
 The EIOPA Guidelines on Pre-application for Internal Models aim to provide guidance on what national competent authorities and an insurance or reinsurance undertaking engaged in a pre-application process should consider in order that national competent authorities are able to form a view on how prepared this insurance or reinsurance undertaking is to submit an application for the use under Solvency II of an internal model for the calculation of the Solvency Capital Requirement.
-Under Solvency II an insurance or reinsurance undertaking applying for the use of an internal model to calculate the Solvency Capital Requirement will have to comply with the Directive requirements as further specified in the Delegated Acts when issued. - 1.2.
+Therefore the pre-application proces is not a pre-approval of the internal model.
+Under Solvency II an insurance or reinsurance undertaking applying for the use of an internal model to calculate the Solvency Capital Requirement will have to comply with the Directive requirements as further specified in the Delegated Acts when issued. - 5.2.
 The Guidelines aim to increase convergence of supervisory practices during the pre-application process.
 They should also in turn help an insurance or reinsurance undertaking to develop its internal model framework and thereby prepare to submit an application to use an internal model under Solvency II.
-They also extend the pre-application process for an undertaking aiming at submitting an application for decision on the use of an internal model from the first day on which Solvency II is applicable. - 1.3.
-In the case of pre-application process for groups, there should be appropriate level of communication between national competent authorities within the colleges, in particular between the national competent authorities involved. - 1.4.
-Communication between national competent authorities and the insurance or reinsurance undertaking should continue throughout the pre-application and the future assessment of the application the undertaking may submit under Solvency II and after the internal model is approved through the supervisory review process. - More provisions on the pre-application process are contained in CEIOPS' Level 3 Guidance on Pre-Application process for internal models (former CEIOPS Consultation Paper 80). - 1.6.
-All the document apply, unless otherwise explicitly stated, to the preapplication process for: - An internal model, full or partial, that would be submitted for decision to use for the calculation of the Solvency Capital Requirement of an insurance or reinsurance undertaking under Solvency II.
+They also extend the pre-application process for an undertaking aiming at submitting an application for decision on the use of an internal model from the first day on which Solvency II is applicable. - 5.3.
+In the case of pre-application process for groups, there should be appropriate level of communication between national competent authorities within the colleges, in particular between the national competent authorities involved. - 5.4.
+Communication between national competent authorities and the insurance or reinsurance undertaking should continue throughout the pre-application and the future assessment of the application the undertaking may submit under Solvency II and after the internal model is approved through the supervisory review process. - 5.5.
+More provisions on the pre-application process are contained in CEIOPS' Level 3 Guidance on Pre-Application process for internal models (former CEIOPS Consultation Paper 80). - 5.6.
+All the document apply, unless otherwise explicitly stated, to the preapplication process for: - An internal model, full or partial, that would be submitted for decision to use for the calculation of the Solvency Capital Requirement of an insurance or reinsurance undertaking under Solvency II. - An internal model for a group, full of partial, as defined below, which would be submitted for this decision. - 5.7.
+For the purpose of Section II the following definitions apply:

-&lt;sup>1 https://eiopa.europa.eu/fileadmin/tx\dam/files/consultations/consultationpapers/CP80/CEIOPS-DOC-76- 10-Guidance-pre-application-internal-models.pdf
+&lt;sup>5 https://eiopa.europa.eu/fileadmin/tx\dam/files/consultations/consultationpapers/CP80/CEIOPS-DOC-76-\10- Guidance-pre-application-internal-models.pdf